NASARace/race/doc/manual/documentation/overview.rst

             slides/
                 <slide-html-pages>..

-Note that manual (site) sources are lifted up to ``target/doc``, which mostly serves the purpose of being able to link to slides, and slides being able to share the same images.
+Note that manual (node) sources are lifted up to ``target/doc``, which mostly serves the purpose of being able to link to slides, and slides being able to share the same images.

 To view locally, use your favorite browsers "open file" command and point it to the respective *.html page, e.g.